 The Map of “See the Girl” Film Festival

 “See the Girl” Project Teams include:

 Operational Group: This team is responsible for coordinating and executing the festival in Ethiopia.

 Tania and Evelyn collaborated on the “Break The Silence” project, which aimed to empower women in Uganda by facilitating discussion meetings with local decision-makers and conducting a series of workshops focused on film and theater technology.
 Their mission was to amplify the voices of women in various sectors, including media, education, and activism, within the SCO (Society for Cultural Outreach).
 For a comprehensive overview of the project, please click here.

-Irem is currently pursuing her Bachelor’s degree in Computer Science at Bogazici University.
-Her journey with ProQvi began during the Erasmus+ Youth Exchange project in Hastveda.
+Irem’s journey with ProQvi began during the Erasmus+ Youth Exchange project.
 Following her participation in the Erasmus+ Youth Exchange project in Hästveda.
 Irem joined ProQvi as an international partner.